 Here are all the recipes from today’s show along with an extra one!

 COCONUT PECAN CRISPY STICKS: Preheat oven to 375* Cut 1-2 rolls into sticks.
+(Want a bigger treat?
+Works for leftover French Toast, too!)
 Put equal parts sweetened coconut flakes and pecans into food processor.
 Mince.
 Put into a bowl.
 In another bowl, add coconut milk (or condensed milk).
 Dip bread sticks into milk then nut mixture.
 Coat all sides.
 Bake on parchment lined baking sheet for 10 minutes or until golden brown.